Skip to content

 An AI-generated image of a gas plant.

-The Alliance agrees: “A state-directed decision for CCS would be a life-prolonging measure for climate-damaging production.
-Power plants and entire industries would continue to tie themselves to the use of oil and gas with CCS for decades.
+The Alliance agrees: “A government directional decision for CCS would be a life-prolonging measure for climate-damaging production.
+With CCS, power plants and entire industries would continue to bind themselves to the use of oil and gas for decades.
 CCS is the opposite of climate protection.
-It prevents the phasing out of fossil fuels, gives the oil and gas industry even more power and burdens future generations with the eternal burden of CO2 landfills.
-Together in the Alliance, we call for a social debate on the CCS plans of the Federal Government before such far-reaching decisions are made.”
+It prevents the phase-out of fossil fuels, gives the oil and gas industry even more power and burdens future generations with the eternal burden of CO2 landfills.
+Together in the Alliance, we call for a social debate on the Federal Government's CCS plans before such far-reaching decisions are taken."

 Background: